CrystalVortex/Hex-Engine/README.md

 # Hex-Engine
-Hex Engine is a simple game engine made for making simple games and graphics.
+Hex Engine is a simple game engine made for making simple games with simple graphics.
 It also has a simple-to-use interface

 # Eta:
 Coming soon! (a few weeks)